 The plant was federally listed as a threatened species in 1995.[6]
 It is considered threatened due to loss of surrounding habitat to recreational activities, to competition from invasive plant species, to its proximity to a dense population center, and to its confinement to a single population of plants.
 The population grows on land owned by the Marin County Open Space District,[7] an area previously owned and preserved by The Nature Conservancy.[6]
 It was first brought to the attention of science in 1971, and was described to science in 1973.[8]
 It is protected along with a number of other rare serpentine soils endemic plants that grow on and around Ring Mountain.[6][5]

 The plant has probably always been rare and limited to its current distribution on the Ring Mountain outcrop.[6]
 A 1991 estimate placed the total population size at about 40,000 individuals.[6][1]
-While the land is protected, the flora upon it are still vulnerable to events such as wildfires or drought, and to damage from off-leash dogs, hikers, cyclists, vandals, and wildflower collectors.[6] (contributed by Mary Ann Machi)
+While the land is protected, the flora upon it are still vulnerable to events such as wildfires or drought, and to damage from off-leash dogs, hikers, cyclists, vandals, and wildflower collectors.[6] (link added by Mary Ann Machi)

 Suggested Citation